ssrome/100-days-of-code/log.md

 **Today's Progress:** Continued working through Basic JavaScript on freeCodeCamp

 **Thoughts:** Again I could only do the mininum hour.
 The lack of time to really get stuck into things is becoming a factor this week and I don't see it being any better before the weekend.
 Insted of doing it after work, and other activities, I might have to try this before work.

+### Day 12: November 7, 2018

+**Today's Progress:** Working through ES6 as part of the Javascript Algorithms And Data Structures Certification on freeCodeCamp

+**Thoughts:** As I finished Basic JavaScript, I moved on to ES6.
+I found some parts confusing.
+Not sure if it was understanding or the way the course was writter.
+I will keep plowing on and will probably go over this on another site.